danielkf88/youtube_recommender/README.md

 To use this repository, you can clone it to your local machine and run the Jupyter Notebooks to scrape, clean, and model the data for your own project.

 ## Credits
-This project was completed by Lee Kah Fai Daniel as part of his Capstone Report and Technical Analysis. https://softexpert.pk/how-to-copy-all-the-titles-and-urls-from-youtube-channel/ for technique to retrieve links from youtube channels https://maartengr.github.io/BERTopic/faq.html#how-do-i-remove-stop-words for techique in improving BERTopic modelling results
+This project was completed by Lee Kah Fai Daniel as part of his Capstone Report and Technical Analysis requirements for General Assembly Data Analyst Immersive course.

+https://softexpert.pk/how-to-copy-all-the-titles-and-urls-from-youtube-channel/ for technique to retrieve links from youtube channels

+https://maartengr.github.io/BERTopic/faq.html#how-do-i-remove-stop-words for techique in improving BERTopic modelling results

 ## License